Anyi-global/VirtualLibrarySystem/README.md

 # VirtualLibrarySystem
-A system that helps readers to read books of their choice online
+A system that helps readers find and read their books of choice online